wazo-platform/wazo-doc/source/ecosystem/devices.rst

 | Paging                                     | Y      | Y     | Y     | Y     | Y     | Y     | Y     |
 +--------------------------------------------+--------+-------+-------+-------+-------+-------+-------+

-Snom Vision – the expansion module for snom 8xx series VoIP telephones are supported.

-Snom extension modules V2.0 are supported.
+module Snom® Vision  (for Snom® 7xx series and Snom® 8xx series) are supported.

 .. note:: For some models, function keys are shared with line keys